-Tenant Responsibility What this means Replacing broken toilet seats We install standard/universal fittings to our properties which can be found in most stores Filling minor cracks and holes before redecoration Non structural cracks and holes Adapting or adjusting doors to accommodate carpets or floor covering (aside from Fire Doors) A home improvement form should be completed in event of changing doors, to ensure the doors are not deemed as fire doors and providing fire protection within the home.
+Tenant Responsibility What this means...
+Replacing broken toilet seats We install standard/universal fittings to our properties which can be found in most stores Filling minor cracks and holes before redecoration Non-structural cracks and holes Adapting or adjusting doors to accommodate carpets or floor covering (aside from Fire Doors) A Home Improvement Form (see the 'Home Improvements' section on our website) should be completed in event of changing doors, to ensure the doors are not deemed as fire doors and providing fire protection within the home.
 Adjustments to non-fire doors can be made at the point of being required by the tenant.
-Repairs to their own improvements/alterations Any structural improvements required a Home Improvement Form to be completed and agreed by CCHA before commencing work.
+Repairs to their own improvements/alterations Any structural improvements required a Home Improvement Form (see the 'Home Improvements' section on our website) to be completed and agreed by CCHA before commencing work.
 Items the tenant, their family or visitors have damaged These items are usually fittings and can be rechargeable if not repaired by tenants.
 Replacing lamps and fluorescent tubes (unless fixed behind a screw) These can be ceiling lights, wall lights, kitchen and bathroom lights.
 Installing TV aerials (unless you live in a block of flats) Unless the TV aerial is shared with other CCHA tenants.
 Connecting and disconnecting washing machines, tumble dryers and dishwashers Installation of household appliances and white goods, unless provided by CCHA as part of service chargeable or a scheme communal area.
 Connecting electrical cookers Appliances should be fitted by a qualified electrician.
 Lock changes and replacing keys/fobs due to loss of keys etc. Not inclusive of communal doors.
 Lock changes and replacements of tenants front and back door are tenant responsibility.
 Communal flat doors are the responsibility of CCHA.
 In the event that communal door locks are damaged or require replacement as a result of tenant damage, this will be rechargeable.
 Pest control treatment - fleas, mice, rats, cockroaches, wasps, bees, birds, squirrels etc In the event of a Pest Control report requiring repairs to the structure of the building, then tenants should contact the Repairs Team to provide remedial repairs to their home.